smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 Add USB and Bluetooth transport support for virtualized QNX and AGL platforms.
 These transport adapters will not be used for real OEMs, the only place to use them will be virtual workstations.
 Also communication via this transport adapters actually will be emulated by virtual workstation.
-Supporting of additional transports on virtual workstation is exhausted.
-There is no valuable reason to keep supporting many transports on multiple platforms except as best practice example for OEM suppliers.
+Supporting of additional transports on the virtual workstation is exhausted.
+There is no valuable reason to keep supporting of many transports on multiple platforms.
+One exception might be applied - as best practice example for OEM suppliers.

-Pros :
+Pros:
- - Testing may be done via additional transports
+ - Testing may be done via additional transports.

 Cons:
-- Big efforts for automation of transport testing
+- Big efforts for automation of transport testing.
-- Big efforts for supporting many transports on multiple platform
+- Big efforts for supporting many transports on multiple platform.
-- Transport specific code will not be actual for OEM suppliers
+- Transport specific code will not be actual for OEM suppliers.
 - Transport testing will be executed through virtualisation layer.

 #### Using real hardware with QNX and AGL

 SDL may not be tested on virtual workstation, but on real hardware with QNX, Ubuntu and AGL.

-Pros :
+Pros:
  - Real USB, Bluetooth transports may be used for testing.

-Cons :
+Cons:
  - This approach will introduce additional efforts for resolving hardware specific problems.
  - Each OEM supplier has its own hardware, and hardware specific code will be partially not actual.
  - SDL contributor will need to have real hardware (same as certified by SDL) to test their fixes and implementation.
- - Exhausted automation of transport testing.
+ - Exhausted process of automation for transport-specific testing.
 Automation pipelines should use real hardware that requires additional efforts for tuning.